 Yediyurappa gave Rs 1,000 crore to support him to be CM, claims Karnataka disqualified MLA

-Bengaluru, Nov 06: In another shocking claim, Disqualified Karnataka MLA Narayana Gowda has said that Chief Minister BS Yediyurappa had given him Rs 1,000 crore for the development of his Krishnarajpet constituency and the money was being spent for development works, news agency ANI reported.
+Bengaluru, Nov 06: In another shocking claim, Disqualified Karnataka MLA Narayana Gowda has said that Chief Minister B S Yediyurappa had given him Rs 1,000 crore for the development of his Krishnarajpet constituency and the money was being spent for development works, news agency ANI reported.

-"Somebody came to me and took me to BS Yediyurappa's residence at 5 am (before the HD Kumaraswamy government fell).
-When we entered his home, Yediyurappa was worshiping.
+"Somebody came to me and took me to B S Yediyurappa's residence at 5 am (before the H D Kumaraswamy government fell).
+When we entered his home, Yediyurappa was worshipping.
 Once I entered, he asked me to sit and asked me to support him so that he can become the chief minister once again," Gowda said while speaking to his supporters.

 "I asked him to allot Rs 700 crores for the development of Krishnarajpet constituency.
 He said he will give Rs 300 crores more and will give Rs 1,000 crores.
 He also provided that money afterwards.
 Don't you think I should support such a great person, I did it.
 Right after Yediyurappa said we got nothing to do with disqualified MLAs," he added.